 The Company’s primary mine is located on the 200 hectare Clavo Rico Concession located in southern Honduras.
 This mine has been operated since the 16th century by the Spanish and more recently was operated by Compania Minera Cerros del Sur, S. de R.L. as a small family business.
 In 2003, Clavo Rico’s predecessor purchased a 20% interest and later increased its ownership to 99.5%.
-This company proceeded to invest over three million dollars in the expansion and development of the mine and surrounding properties.
+This company has since invested over five million dollars in the expansion and development of the mine and surrounding properties.

-The current recovery operation has been sized to handle from 500 to 1,000 tons of ore per day on a recovery bed that has the capacity to receive up to 600,000 tons total, with expansion to 800,000 tons of ore.
-In comparison, the mine has been processing approximately 500 tons of ore per month.
+The current recovery operation has been sized to handle from 500 to 1,000 tons of ore per day on a recovery bed that has the capacity to receive up to 800,000 tons of ore.
+Prior to the expansion, the mine has been processing approximately 500 tons of ore per month.
 This expansion represents a sizeable increase in the capacity and therefore the actual gold recovered should correspondingly increase by the same multiple.
-The company commenced full operations on January 1, 2012 and believes that sufficiently high gold content ore bodies have been located and blocked out to load the recovery bed to capacity over the next two to three years.
-To operate an operation of this magnitude, the management will contract with top level geologists and mine engineers to maximize the efficiencies of the operation to make the entire operation as profitable as possible for shareholders and to ensure the life of the project for many years.
+The company commenced full operations on January 1, 2012 and believes that sufficiently high gold content ore bodies have been located and blocked out to load the recovery bed to capacity by 2016.
+To operate an operation of this magnitude, the management will contract with top level geologists and mine engineers to maximize the efficiencies of the operation to make the mine as profitable as possible for shareholders, and to ensure the life of the project for many years.

 The Geology Of Southern Honduras